raysan5/rres/README.md

  - **Fourth design** has been done along the implementation, almost all structures and fields have been reviewed and renamed for consistency and simplicity.
 A separare library has been created (`rres-raylib.h`) to map the loaded resources data into a custom library/engine data types, any depndency to raylib has been removed, making it a completely engine-agnostic file-format.
 Several usage examples for raylib has been implemented to illustrate the library-engine connection of `rres` and multiple types of resource loading have been implemented. `rrespacker` tool has been created from scratch to generate `rres` files, it supports a nive GUI interface with drag and drop support but also a powerful command-line for batch processing.
 Compression and encryption implementation has been moved to the user library implementation to be aligned with the packaging tool and keep the `rres` file-format cleaner and simpler.

-It's been an **8 years project**, working on it on-and-off, with many redesigns and revisions but I'm personally very happy with the final result. rres is a resource packaging file-format at the level of any professional engine package format BUT free and open-source, available to any game developer that wants to use it, implement it or create a custom version.
+It's been an **8 years project**, working on it on-and-off, with many redesigns and revisions but I'm personally very happy with the final result. `rres` is a resource packaging file-format at the level of any professional engine package format _BUT free and open-source_, available to any game developer that wants to use it, implement it or create a custom version.

 ## rres design goals